 The rest of my weekend was spent hanging out friends here and there but also a lot of hanging out of my couch watching Netflix.
 Z was hunting most of the weekend (like every weekend now that hunting season is in full swing) so I had a lot of time to catch up on “me” time.
 I furiously watched Gilmore Girls (plz comment below if you have to!!), a multitude of Chopped episodes as well as a few movies, including The Big Short and Arrival.
 While I enjoy these weekends to myself, I do hate when Z is gone all weekend.
 Luckily, hunting season usually means having tons of venison meat to make awesome recipes for you guys!
+Carrying venison after a hunt is quite a big task which is why you should really consider investing in a quality hunting bag.
 I personally love venison and have never had an issue with anything Z has brought home.
 If you don’t have access to venison or simply don’t like it, this stuffed acorn squash recipe can easily be made with ground beef or ground bison instead.
 However you decide to customize this dish, it’s warm flavors are sure to hit the spot!

 - 1 large acorn squash (or 2 small)